Brady Sheldon

-Brady Sheldon (born February 23, 1993) is a professional gridiron football linebacker who is a currently a free agent.
+Brady Sheldon (born February 23, 1993) is an American professional gridiron football linebacker who is a free agent.
 He was most recently a member of the Edmonton Elks of the Canadian Football League (CFL).
 He played college football at Ferris State.

 Professional career

 Oakland Raiders

 Sheldon signed with the Oakland Raiders as an undrafted free agent on July 14, 2017.
 He was waived by the Raiders on September 2, 2017.
 He was re-signed to the practice squad on November 21, 2017.
 He was promoted to the active roster on December 22, 2017.

 On June 12, 2018, Sheldon was waived by the Raiders.

 Cleveland Browns

 On June 13, 2018, Sheldon was claimed off waivers by the Cleveland Browns.

 On September 1, 2018, Sheldon was waived by the Browns and was re-signed to the practice squad.
 He was released on October 30, 2018.

 Green Bay Packers

 On November 6, 2018, Sheldon was signed to the Green Bay Packers practice squad.
 He signed a reserve/future contract with the Packers on December 31, 2018.

 On August 31, 2019, Sheldon was waived by the Packers and was signed to the practice squad the next day.
 He was released on October 1.